mister2d/CoexistAI/README.md

 # CoexistAI

-CoexistAI is a modular, developer-friendly research assistant framework built on FastAPI and LangChain.
-It enables you to build, search, summarize, and automate research workflows using LLMs, web search, Reddit, YouTube, and mapping tools—all with simple API calls or Python functions.
+CoexistAI is a modular, developer-friendly research assistant framework.
+It enables you to build, search, summarize, and automate research workflows using LLMs, web search, Reddit, YouTube, git and mapping tools—all with simple API calls or Python functions.

 <p align="center">
   <img src="artifacts/logo.jpeg" alt="CoexistAI Logo" width="200"/>